jahAtFriends/EyeChart/README.md

 Your program should do the following:

 1. Read a normally-formatted (normal sentence structure with periods and spaces) speech from a .txt file saved in your sketch's data folder.
+No cheating by formatting the speech file with words on their own lines.
+The text file should just be the _raw_ speech.

 2. Design an Eye Chart (like the one's above) with at least eight individual words.
 The eye chart must be purely _arbitrary_, that is, the computer must do